beppenmk/flutter_viewmodel/README.md

 # ViewModel Library

 A Flutter ViewModel implementation.
-Use Mixin for use in Statefull Widget or sample contructor for use in Stateless.
+Use Mixin for use in Stateful Widget or sample constructor for use in Stateless.

 In your **CustomViewModel** you can use **UseCase** or custom **Future**.

-In your Widget you can listen your stream or use **SnapshotBuilder** in your build method.
+You can listen to your stream in your Widget or use **SnapshotBuilder** in your build method.

 You can see a full example at this repo.
 [Flutter ViewModel Example](https://github.com/beppenmk/flutter_viewmodel_example)